willbubger/CS456MLModelPlatform/README.md

 # CS456MLModelPlatform
-This is an AI project, coded almost entirely by AI...
+A browser-based tool for uploading datasets, training machine learning models, and viewing evaluation metrics — all client-side with no installation required.

 ## Using the ML Model Platform
+### Environment Requirements
+This project is designed to run entirely client-side in a modern web browser.
+No installation, internet connection, or external dependencies are required.
+- **Operating System:** Windows, macOS, or Linux (any recent version)
+- **Browser:** Chrome, Edge, Firefox, or Safari (latest version recommended)
+- **Storage:** The platform uses the browser’s `localStorage` feature to save user accounts and training history.
+Clearing browser data will erase saved models.
-### Downloading
+### Running the Project
-1. Download the "CS456Project1" zip folder from Blackboard
+1. Download the `CS456Project1` zip folder from Blackboard
+2. Open the folder and locate `CS456Project1.html`
-2. Run the "CS456Project1.html" file in the browser of your choice
+3. Run the file in the browser of your choice
 ### Creating an Account
 1. Click Create account if you are new (If returning user, skip to step 7)
 2. Enter your new username, and your new password, then confirm password